 - If you’ve ever paid late on loans

 - Any public records relevant to your credit

-Although you can’t get a score for free anytime you want it, there are ways to find out if you have relatively good or bad credit.
-You can often find out what your credit score is when you apply for a loan or open a bank account (but you probably need to ask – and you might not get any information about your credit depending on who you’re working with).
-Several websites also offer report cards and “unofficial” credit scores that can be helpful as well.
+Although you might not get a FICO score for free anytime you want it, there are several ways to find out if you have relatively good or bad credit.
+You can often find out what your credit score is when you apply for a loan or open a bank account (but you probably need to ask, and you might not receive information about your credit depending on who you’re working with).
+Several websites also offer report cards and “unofficial” credit scores that can be helpful.
 For more details, see how to get free credit scores.